-The above paragraph was given special attention, the sole NYT Picks from over 350 comments, responding to the music essay by Wesley Morris from The 1619 Project commemorating 400 years after slavery in America began, an unbelievably horrific human event, truly incomprehensible.
-(Among his many accomplishments, Morris won the Pulitzer Prize for film criticism in 2012.)
+The above paragraph was given special attention, the sole NYT Picks from 351 comments, responding to the music essay by Wesley Morris from The 1619 Project commemorating 400 years after slavery in America began, an unbelievably horrific human event, truly incomprehensible.
+Among his many accomplishments, Morris won the Pulitzer Prize for film criticism in 2012.

 What follows are a number of additional published comments I was inspired to make, including sharing several of my compositions pertaining to the subject at hand, all compiled here for your convenience.
 In some instances, I have added to my original comments.
 Other related music was a great pleasure to add here as well.

 What a pleasant surprise to find this comment from an unknown person using the name "Election Inspector" from Seattle, referencing a famous song by Simon and Garfunkel: "Dear Mr Robinson, After reading several of your well reasoned, interestingly written, revelatory comments here, I would like to thank you for expanding the understanding and clarifying the limitations of Wesley Morris's piece.
 "God bless you please, [Mr] Robinson."
 And may the New York Times give a column to you one day."